Trust for Conservation Innovation Leadership

-Ms. Clack brings more than 15 years of consulting and recruitment experience in conservation and clean-tech sectors.
-Prior to rejoining CEA in June 2008, Ms. Clack ran her own recruitment business and has had extensive experience in running small businesses and nonprofit efforts, providing expertise in human resource management, insurance and liability issues, and fiscal oversight.
+Melissa Clack brings more than 15 years of consulting and recruitment experience in conservation and clean-tech sectors.
+Prior to rejoining CEA in June 2008, Melissa ran her own recruitment business and has had extensive experience in running small businesses and nonprofit efforts, providing expertise in human resource management, insurance and liability issues, and fiscal oversight.
 Formerly, she was the President of the Marin Council of California Cooperative Nursery Schools, and assisted the Chief Financial Officer of the International 1990 Earth Day event.
 She also ran the financial and human resource operations of California Environmental Associates.

 Board Members Emeritus